doganalkim/Security/Network_Scanner/README.md

 You can get help by typing "python3 ns.py --help" in terminal.

+IMPORTANT: You need to enter IP range for this program to be useful.

 You can run it by "python3 ns.py -r 192.168.64.0/24"

 "192.168.64.0" is just an example and /24 denotes the subnet part of the given IP address, making it a kind of range.